Ganeshkumarjasti/Ineurongit/README.md

-## this is my first project by Ganesh
+## this is my first  amazing project by Ganesh
-## this is my second project by
+## this is my second project by me ganesh
+## this chnges by developer2